Angel Flags

 This is a test to see if Auntie Shoe can use some particular code correctly.
 So far, looking good for Auntie.

 For the test, Auntie Shoe chose to use code found on Zazzle for those who have shops there.
 Auntie Shoe only has about a gazillion shops.
-The newest one with any large amount of designs is Shamrock Flags found at www.zazzle.com/ShamrockFlags.
+The newest one with any large amount of designs is Shamrock Flags found at www.zazzle.com/store/ShamrockFlags.
 It is pretty much what you would expect, shamrocks with flags in each leaf.
 Makes it easy for Irish Americans, who have more heritages than just Irish and American, to celebrate themselves.

 All the designs in this series feature the flag of Ireland in the top leaf and the USA flag on the left leaf.
 The right leaf changes, depending on the country used.

-German Shamrock Watch for Kids
+German Shamrock Necklace Watch for Her

 German Shamrock Wrist Watch

-German Shamrock Wrist Watch by shamrockflags
+German Shamrock Necklace Watch by shamrockflags

 Look at more Watches online at Zazzle

-Now, just because this is a test, is no reason for you not to rush off and take a closer look at this great gift for kids.
-Teach them about their heritages while you also teach them how to tell time.
-Remember the days when you said, “The big hand is on the …”
+Now, just because this is a test, is no reason for you not to rush off and take a closer look at this great gift for mom.

 Diabetic Cookie Recipe Oatmeal Raisin